Bates College: Origins

+The college began instruction with a six-person faculty tasked with the teaching of moral philosophy and the classics.
+From its inception, Bates served as an alternative to a more traditional and historically conservative Bowdoin College.
+There is a complex relationship between the two colleges, revolving around socioeconomic class, academic quality, and collegiate athletics.
 The college, under the direction of Cheney, rejected fraternities and sororities on grounds of unwarranted exclusivity.
 He asked his close friend and U.S. Senator Charles Sumner to create a collegiate motto for Bates and he suggested the Latin phrase amore ac studio which he translated as "with love for learning" which has been taken as "with ardor and devotion," or "through zeal and study."
-Prior to the start of the American Civil War, Bates graduated Brevet Major Holman Melcher, who served in the Union Army in the 20th Maine Volunteer Infantry Regiment.
+Prior to the start of the American Civil War, Bates graduated Brevet Major Holman Melcher, who served in the Union Army.
 He was the first person to charge down Little Round Top at the Battle of Gettysburg.
-The college graduated the last surviving Union general of the American Civil War, Aaron Daggett.
 The college's first African-American student, Henry Chandler, graduated in 1874.
-James Porter, one of General Custer's eleven officers killed at the Battle of Little Bighorn in 1876 was also a Bates graduate.
 In 1884, the college graduated the first woman to argue in front of the U.S. Supreme Court, Ella Haskell.
+In 1894, Stella James Sims became the first African-American woman graduate.